-In some cases, antibiotics can be used if there is obvious spreading infection, but this is rarely an appropriate treatment otherwise.
+In some cases, antibiotics can be used if there is an obvious spreading infection, but this is rarely an appropriate treatment otherwise.

-Surgery is considered a last resort and will only really be offered or suggested for regular sufferers, where it is evident that the size, the discomfort and frequency of stones is higher than the average.
+Surgery is considered a last resort and will only really be offered or suggested for regular sufferers, where it is evident that the size, the discomfort, and frequency of stones is higher than the average.

 Your dentist may well spot the stones, but commonly patients will go to a doctor or ear, nose and throat specialist for treatment.

 If surgery is deemed necessary, the procedures medical professionals use are:

 - Laser Tonsil Cryptolsis – A laser is used to eliminate the crypts where stones form by smoothing the surface of the tonsil.

 - Coblation Tonsil Cryptolysis – Again this smooths out the surface of the tonsil, but with coblation charged ions are used to eliminate these crypts.